diva-eng/sega-nu/01-hardware/bitlocker.md

 ### Cracking bitlocker
-It is know that cracking bitlocker and doing system dump is achieved before, but undocumented.
+It is known that cracking bitlocker and doing system dump is achieved before, but undocumented.
 I was able to defeat bitlocker using DMA attack, TPM sniffing involves too much variables and I did fail once before.

 I have found this way is the most reliable and unlikely to brick the system or going into Bitlocker recovery mode.